Weak compactness of sublevel sets in complete locally convex spaces

-The last example shows that Theorem \ref{mainresult2} cannot be extended to the case when $K$ is the unit ball in the dual space.
+The last example shows that Theorem \ref{mainresult2} cannot be extended to the case when $U$ therein is the open/closed unit ball in the dual space of a Banach space.
 However, we can establish the following characterization of semi-reflexivity in terms of the non-emptiness of $\mathcal{E}(B^\circ)$ for some family of bounded sets $B$ in $X$.
-We recall that the strong topology on $X^\ast$, denoted by $\beta$, is the topology generated by the uniform convergence over bounded sets of $X$.
+We recall that the strong topology $\beta(X^{\ast},X)$ on $X^\ast$, denoted by $\beta$ for short, is the topology generated by the uniform convergence over bounded sets of $X$.
 The bidual of $X$, denoted by $X^{\ast \ast }$, is the topological dual of $(X^\ast,\beta)$.
-A locally convex space $X$ is called \emph{semi-reflexive} if the canonical embedding (or evaluation map) $X \ni x \to \langle \cdot , x\rangle \in X^{\ast \ast}$ is onto.
-In contrast $X$ is called \emph{reflexive} if the canonical embedding is a homeomorphism (see \cite{MR1741419} for more details).
+The locally convex space $X$ is called \emph{semi-reflexive} if the canonical embedding (or evaluation mapping) $X \ni x \to \langle \cdot , x\rangle \in X^{\ast \ast}$ is onto.
+In contrast, $X$ is called \emph{reflexive} if the canonical embedding is a homeomorphism (see \cite{MR1741419} for more details).
 It is worth mentioning that every semi-reflexive normed space is a reflexive Banach space (see \cite[Corollary 2, \S IV p.
 145]{MR1741419}).

-\begin{corollary} $X$ is semi-reflexive if and only if $\mathcal{E}(B^\circ)\neq \emptyset$ for every bounded circled convex set $B$ in $X$. \end{corollary} \begin{proof} By \cite[Theorem 5.5, \S IV p.
-144]{MR1741419} we have that a locally convex space $X$ is semi-reflexive if and only if every bounded subset of $X$ is relatively weakly compact.
-Then, if $X$ is semi-reflexive, we have that every bounded circled convex set $B$ in $X$ is relatively weakly compact, and by Lemma \ref{Key:lemma} the set $\mathcal{E}(B^\circ)$ is non-empty.
-Conversely, take a bounded set $B$ of $X$, we are going to prove that $B$ is relatively weakly compact.
-Since the boundedness is preserved under circled convex hull we can assume that $B$ is circled and convex, then by our assumptions $\mathcal{E}(B^{\circ})\neq \emptyset$, and by Lemma \ref{Key:lemma} we have that $B$ is relatively weakly compact. \end{proof}
+\begin{corollary} The space $X$ is semi-reflexive if and only if $\mathcal{E}(B^\circ)\neq \emptyset$ for every bounded circled convex set $B$ in $X$. \end{corollary} \begin{proof} By \cite[Theorem 5.5, \S IV p.
+144]{MR1741419} we know that a locally convex space $X$ is semi-reflexive if and only if every bounded subset of $X$ is relatively weakly compact.